Tribal-State Relations Training

 • External attendee request form

-• Class fee is $399 per person, includes meals.
+• Class fee is $375 per person, including meals.
 Does not include overnight accommodations.

 If you have questions about registration, please email the TSRT Planning Team.